theverygaming/website/index.md

   - I chase Radiosondes (and you should too!) <!-- TODO: link to some nice blog post about that -->
 - **Electronics**
   - I make attempts at building some circuits sometimes, but usually fail

+Sometimes i play games too (usually whenever I'm demotivated and not feeling like doing anything productive), like 90% of the time it's Counter-Strike 2 though.
+And I'm not even good at it.

+Also even more rarely i watch Anime :3

 _"you are on a different level of nerd shit i haven't seen before"_ - veast